ARMmbed/mbed-client/docs/Introduction.md

 Because this is an asynchronous operation, you will receive the result of this operation through a callback defined in `m2minterfaceobserver.h` in your application.

+_Success_

-If the client is successfully deregistered from mbed DS, your application will receive the following callback:
+If the client is successfully deregistered from mbed Device Server, your application will receive the following callback:

 ```
 void object_unregistered(M2MSecurity *server_object)
 ```

-The `M2MSecurity *server_object` specifies from which mbed DS instance the client has just deregistered.
+The `M2MSecurity *server_object` specifies from which mbed Device Server instance the client has just deregistered.

+_Failure_

 If the deregistration operation fails for some reason, you will receive the following callback: